ionic-team/ionic-framework/core/src/components/menu-controller/readme.md

 #### isAnimating()

-If any menu is currently animating
+Returns true if any menu is currently animating.

 #### isEnabled()

-Returns true or false if the menuId is enabled or not
+Returns true if the specified menu is enabled.

 #### isOpen()

-If the menuId is not specified, it returns true if ANY menu is currenly open.
+Returns true if the specified menu is open.
+If the menu is not specified, it will return true if any menu is currently open.

 #### open()

-Open the Menu.
+Open the menu.

 #### registerAnimation()